cnichols-git/docker/README.md

 The bare essentials:

-...
-FROM alpine
+'FROM alpine
-CMD [ "echo hello world" ]
+CMD [ "echo hello world" ]'
-...

 That is it.
 The FORM is the docker base image you are using ex.
 Alpine, Ubuntu:latest, or Ngnix.
 The container also needs something to do in this ex. we are echoing a string of text.